Take a look at a few of my recent projects! Stay a while and explore my full portfolio.

 A Little Bit About Me

 There is nothing more that I would like to do than to be able to create effective visuals to better patient care, drive forth scientific research and translate knowledge between educators, students and experts.
 I graduated with a Master of Science in Biomedical Communications (MScBMC) at University of Toronto.
 MScBMC is one of the four internationally accredited programs that provides training for the profession of medical and scientific visualization.
 While completing my Bachelor of Science in Environmental Sciences, I helped develop an interactive identification key to stink bugs of Ontario.
 The identification key was published in the “Canadian Journal of Arthropod identification” and was made publicly available to Ontario farmers on the web.
 I also completed a research thesis on Synanthropic pest drosophilids found in crops and compost in Ontario.
 Completing my undergraduate thesis was where I was first introduced to the importance of utilizing illustrations as part of the research process.
-I have an abiding interest in new media technologies, and would be excited to create model assets for immersive multimedia and serious gaming projects.
-In particular, I am curious about projects that revolve around incorporating virtual reality in rehabilitation treatments.
+I have an abiding interest in new media technologies and would be excited to create model assets for immersive multimedia and serious gaming projects.
+In particular, I am curious about projects that revolve around fitness and rehabilitation treatments.